OWASP/samm/v2.0/beta/core/operations/o-incident-management.md

 ## Maturity 2
 ### Activity
-TL, DR: Formalized documented process for incident detection is established.
-Log data is correlated from different sources.
-New applications are part of this process.
-The process ensures that high-level incident scenarios are known.

 On this level of maturity, the incident detection process has a dedicated owner who is also responsible for clear documentation accessible to all process stakeholders.
-It is ensured, that employees responsible for carrying out the incident detection handle upon this process (e.g. using dedicated training).
+It is ensured that employees responsible for carrying out the incident detection follow this process (e.g. using dedicated training).
 The incident detection process is also periodically checked for being up-to-date.

-If a new application is added, it is ensured that the process covers this application within reasonable period of time.
+If a new application is added, it is ensured that the process covers this application within reasonable period of time, correlating relevant log data.

 Possible security incidents are being detected according to available checklist covering expected attack vectors.
 The checklist is regularly evaluated for validity and updated.

-If an event is evaluated as a security incident with high level of confidence, the responsible staff is notified immediately in order perform further analysis and start escalation process.
+If an event is evaluated as a security incident with high level of confidence, the responsible staff is notified immediately (also outside business hours) in order perform further analysis and start escalation process.

 ### Maturity Questions
 #### Q 1
-Is the incident detection process formally documented and regulary updated, including a checklist of expected threat scenarios?
+Is the incident detection process documented and regulary updated, including a checklist of expected threat scenarios?

 **Answer Options**
 SAMMQA-G: